EnventDigital/adobe-express-mcp-server/README.md

 ## Using with VS Code

-This MCP server is configured to work with VS Code's Copilot agent mode.
+This MCP server is configured to work with VS Code's GitHub Copilot agent mode.
 Follow these steps to use it:

 ### Prerequisites

 - Visual Studio Code (version 1.99 or newer)
 - GitHub Copilot extension
-- Node.js environment
+- Node.js environment (v18 or newer recommended)

 ### Setup

+#### Option 1: Using the Installation Scripts

+The easiest way to set up the MCP server in VS Code is to use one of the installation methods described in the [Installation](#installation) section above.
+These scripts will:

+1. Create the correct configuration for the MCP server
+2. Generate a one-click URL to install in VS Code
+3. Automatically prompt for the GitHub PAT when needed

+#### Option 2: Manual Setup

+If you prefer to set up manually:

 1. Make sure you've built the project: `npm run build`
-2. The server is already configured via the `.vscode/mcp.json` file
+2. Configure the server by:
+   - Using the global MCP configuration in VS Code settings
+   - OR using the workspace-specific `.vscode/mcp.json` file (already included in this project)
-3. In VS Code, ensure the `chat.mcp.enabled` setting is turned on
+3. In VS Code, ensure the `chat.mcp.enabled` setting is turned on:
+   - Open settings (Ctrl+, or Cmd+,)
+   - Search for `chat.mcp.enabled`
+   - Make sure it's checked
-4. Open the Command Palette and run `MCP: List Servers` to see the available servers
+4. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P)
+5. Run `MCP: List Servers` to see the available servers
-5. Start the `adobeExpressDev` server from the list
+6. Start the `adobeExpressDev` server from the list
-6. When prompted, enter your GitHub Personal Access Token for accessing code samples
+7. When prompted, enter your GitHub Personal Access Token for accessing code samples

 ### Usage with Copilot